-The vCenter Server FQDN or IP address must be reachable from all nodes in the vRealize Operations Cloud cluster.
+The vCenter Server FQDN or IP address must be reachable from the selected cloud proxy.

 - To add credentials for the vCenter Server instance, click the Add icon, and enter the required credentials.
 The vCenter credential must have Performance > Modify intervals permission enabled in the target vCenter to collect VM guest metrics.